 Here’s how to watch MLB games live online from anywhere:

 - First, sign up with a VPN service.
 We recommend ExpressVPN.
-However, NordVPN and CyberGhost are great value for money and excellent at unblocking.
+However, NordVPN and Surfshark are great value for money and excellent at unblocking.

 - Next, download and install the appropriate VPN app for your device.
 The above VPNs also offer browser extensions for Chrome and Firefox.